Apart

 Which type of information disclosure falls under the responsible disclosure policy?

-Our responsible disclosure policy covers information disclosure by members of the Apart team, as well as information disclosure by Apart Lab fellows or Apart Sprint participants on the research undertaken during their fellowship or sprint.
+Our responsible disclosure policy covers information disclosure by members of the Apart team, as well as information disclosure by Apart Lab members or Apart Sprint participants on the research undertaken during their sprint or within the lab.

 It covers information in written as well as oral form insofar as it contains original research or information that is not yet widely known to the audience.